 This course provides the learner with experience planning, creating, editing, viewing, and printing PowerPoint presentations.
 Included is the opportunity to add and modify both text and graphics; insert and modify information graphics and multimedia; apply, modify, and create master pages; and to apply, modify, and create templates.
 Integration with other Microsoft programs is included.
 This course is designed for all individuals including professionals acquiring or updating basic skills in creating and editing professional presentations.
 This course prepares for the Microsoft Office User Certification in MS PowerPoint.
+Completion of BIP 114 and BIP 124 with a satisfactory grade replaces the former CA 141 course.
 (AVC)